 An introductory survey of the history of world civilizations.
 The course starts in the beginning with the earliest agricultural communities in Mesopotamia, Egypt, India, and China, examines the rise of the world's great civilizations, and concludes with the European Middle Ages.
+This course fulfills the general education distribution requirement for History.
 (Fall)